rumansaleem/rumansaleem/content/blog/01 css-border-gradients/index.md

 But, what if you want to use gradient for text color, or use a colorful gradient for borders?

 That gets a little bit tricky with CSS.
-There are a couple of ways to ago about it, having their own advantages and disadvantages.
+There are a couple of ways to ago about it, having their own pros and cons.

 Let's discuss these methods.